Ereiarrus/ComplementsBotPy/README.md

 Make sure you have Python installed (Python 3.10.6 was used): https://www.python.org/downloads/

 Twitch channel: https://www.twitch.tv/complementsbot
-Also check out https://www.twitch.tv/ereiarrus (if I ever decide to stream...)

 Make sure create a .env file in the root directory with the following variables:
 - TMI_TOKEN= get your token from https://twitchapps.com/tmi/